By bookmarking a new mobile application, St. Louis County Library users now can keep their library needs at their fingertips wherever they are.

 Jennifer McBride, communications manager for the county's library system, said the app was developed by a company called Boopsie.

 SLCL Mobile provides real-time information for customers.
 Users can log in to their library accounts, renew items, search the catalog and place requests, said McBride.
-Using the smartphone’s GPS, SLCL Mobile also allows users to locate the branch closest to them, such as the Grand Glaize branch in Manchester, and get directions or view maps.
+Using the smartphone’s GPS, SLCL Mobile also allows users to locate the branch closest to them, such as the in Manchester, and get directions or view maps.